The64thGamer/cheeseepedia/content/kt742m6fke5d27ll/content.md

-Chet Faddikins was created for the {{< wiki-link "Bear Country Jubilee" >}} which was sold to Morey's Piers and Americana Amusement Park.
+Chet Faddikins was created for the [Bear Country Jubilee] which was sold to Morey's Piers and Americana Amusement Park.
 He is most likely a parody of country rock guitarist, Chet Atkins.

 ## History

 Chet Faddikins along with the Bear Country Jubilee show was developed from 1977 - 1978.
 One show would be sold to Americana Amusement Park in Monroe, Ohio.
 The current whereabouts of the show is unknown.
 A 2nd show was sold to Morey's Piers in Wildwood, New Jersey.
-This show was sold back to CEI in 1984{{< cite 1 >}} and currently resides at the CEI museum.
+This show was sold back to CEI in 1984[1] and currently resides at the CEI museum.

 ## Design